mproove-gh/snowhrest/README.md

 ## Deploying the container:

-1. Cloning the repository
+### Cloning the repository

 `git clone git@github.com:cgirdal/snowhrest.git`

-2. Preparing the local folders that will be mounted into the container
+### Preparing the local folders that will be mounted into the container

 ```
 mkdir snowhrest/certs
 mkdir snowhrest/wallets
+mkdir snowhrest/users
 ```

-3. Creating the configuration file for the certificate
+### Creating the configuration file for the certificate

 ```
 cd snowhrest/certs